Rouhani says Iran to continue oil exports and resist U.S. economic war

 “America is isolated now.
 Iran is supported by many countries.
 Except for the Zionist regime (Israel) and some countries in the region, no other country backs America’s pressure on Iran,” he said.

-The European Union, France, Germany, Britain, Russia and China, participants with the United States in the 2015 deal that lifted sanctions on Iran in exchange for curbs on its nuclear programme, have been trying to find ways to circumvent the U.S. limitations.
+The European Union, France, Germany, Britain, Russia and China, participants with the United States in the 2015 deal that lifted sanctions on Iran in exchange for curbs on its nuclear program, have been trying to find ways to circumvent the U.S. limitations.

 In particular, the EU has been trying to establish a Special Purpose Vehicle (SPV) for non-dollar trade with Iran.